rtmatphys/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a postdoctoral researcher at ISSP, University of Tokyo.
+I am a postdoctoral researcher at Institute for Solid State Physics, University of Tokyo.
 After obtaining a PHD in condensed matter experiment, I have been working on computational studies of correlated electron systems.
-Now I am also interested in quantum computation.
+Now I am also interested in quantum computation for condensed matter physics.